 Gastric Dilation Volvulus (“GDV” or “Bloat”)

 In large, deep-chested dog breeds like the Labrador Retriever, a life-threatening condition called Gastric Dilatation Volvulus (GDV) or “bloat”, occurs more frequently than in other breeds.
-It is torsion of the stomach and can occur when the stomach is too full and/or bloated and rotates or twists around itself.
+It is torsion of the stomach and can occur when the stomach is too full and/or bloated, and rotates or twists around itself.

-The exact cause of this problem is unknown, but the risk is reduced if you feed smaller amounts over the day, instead of one big portion.
+The exact cause of this problem is unknown, but the risk is reduced if you feed them smaller amounts over the day, instead of one big portion.
 Also, the dog should not be exercised too soon after eating.

-Like many dogs with floppy ears, the Labradors are very susceptible to ear infections.
-Sometimes they can be related to allergies or other underlying diseases, but most can be prevented by making sure you clean your dog’s ears regularly to keep the skin barrier and the flora in the ear healthy.
+Like many dogs with floppy ears, Labradors are very susceptible to ear infections.
+Sometimes they can be related to allergies or other underlying diseases, but most can be prevented by making sure you clean your dog’s ears regularly, to keep the skin barrier and the flora in the ear healthy.

 One of the key responsibilities of dog ownership is to monitor for breed-specific health conditions, but unfortunately sometimes the unexpected can happen - visit our "Labrador insurance" page for more details on insuring your Labrador through our dog insurance policies.